Ollama Setup

 - GPU acceleration setup is easier (especially on Mac)

-- Chat interface for testing models before using with Mycelos
+- Chat interface for testing models before using them with Mycelos

 Troubleshooting